MeghanaDutta/DeSeq2_workflow/README.md

 The primary objective of this analysis is to investigate the effects of dexamethasone treatment on human airway smooth muscle cells and identify genes that exhibit significant changes in expression levels.

 #### Dataset:
 The RNA-seq data used in this analysis was obtained from human airway smooth muscle cells treated with dexamethasone and untreated controls.
-The dataset is available [provide data source or accession number if applicable].
+The dataset is available in Bioconductor (https://bioconductor.org/packages/release/data/experiment/html/airway.html).

 #### Methods:
 1. Differential Expression Analysis: DESeq2, a widely used R/Bioconductor package, was employed to perform the differential expression analysis.
 This method takes into account the inherent variability in RNA-seq data and provides statistical rigor in identifying significant gene expression changes between treatment groups.